[−][src]Trait iced_web::Application

 fn update(&mut self, message: Self::Message) -> Command<Self::Message>

-Handles a message and updates the state of the Application
+Handles a message and updates the state of the Application.

 This is where you define your update logic.
 All the messages, produced by either user interactions or commands, will be handled by this method.

-returned will be executed immediately in the background.
+Any Command returned will be executed immediately in the background.

 fn view(&mut self) -> Element<'_, Self::Message>

-Returns the widgets to display in the Application
+Returns the widgets to display in the Application.

 These widgets can produce messages based on user interaction.